yduwcui/ai-gateway/site/docs/concepts/architecture/system-architecture.md

    - Kubernetes API Server receives configuration changes
    - AI Gateway Controller processes these changes and:
      - Creates resources for Envoy Gateway to consume
-     - Configures the External Processor for AI request handling
+     - Configures the External Processor for AI request handling, including token usage extraction.
-     - Configures the Rate Limit Service for token-based limiting
-   - Envoy Gateway Controller watches gateway resources and:
+   - Envoy Gateway Controller watches Gateway API and its Custom resources and:
      - Translates them into Envoy configuration
+     - Talk to AI Gateway Controller to fine-tune the configuration.
      - Pushes updates to Envoy Proxy via xDS protocol
+     - Configures the Rate Limit Service for token-based limiting

 2. **Request Flow**
    - Clients send requests to Envoy Proxy